Statesboro, GA • Bulloch County

 What is the best gravel for a driveway?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, crusher run is the best material for a driveway base because its mix of crushed stone and stone dust compacts tightly and locks into place.
+Crusher run is the best material for a driveway base because its mix of crushed stone and stone dust compacts tightly and locks into place.
 For the surface layer, #57 crushed stone provides good drainage and a clean, firm ride.
 Pea gravel is sometimes used for decorative driveways but migrates under traffic and is not recommended for high-use rural driveways in southeast Georgia.

 How do you fix potholes in a gravel driveway?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, fixing potholes in a gravel driveway requires removing soft or saturated base material, compacting the subbase, and refilling with properly graded crusher run before adding surface gravel on top.
+Fixing potholes in a gravel driveway requires removing soft or saturated base material, compacting the subbase, and refilling with properly graded crusher run before adding surface gravel on top.
 Simply dumping loose gravel into a pothole without addressing the base will result in the pothole returning after the next heavy rain — southeast Georgia's storm patterns make base repair essential, not optional.

 Is a gravel driveway cheaper than concrete?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, a gravel driveway is significantly cheaper than concrete — typically 60 to 80 percent less expensive per linear foot.
+A gravel driveway is significantly cheaper than concrete — typically 60 to 80 percent less expensive per linear foot.
 A 300-foot gravel driveway that costs $3,000 to $5,000 installed would cost $15,000 to $25,000 or more in concrete.
 For long rural driveways common in southeast Georgia, gravel is almost always the practical and cost-effective choice.

 How do you stop gravel driveway erosion?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, stopping gravel driveway erosion requires proper crown grading so water sheds off the center of the driveway to the sides rather than channeling down the middle.
+Stopping gravel driveway erosion requires proper crown grading so water sheds off the center of the driveway to the sides rather than channeling down the middle.
 Drainage swales alongside the driveway carry runoff away from the surface.
 Southeast Georgia's heavy summer storms can move a significant amount of loose gravel in a single event — crown grading and proper slope are the primary defenses.

 Who installs gravel driveways in Statesboro, GA?

-Statesboro Gravel installs and repairs gravel driveways throughout Bulloch County, Georgia, serving Statesboro, Brooklet, Register, Portal, Nevils, and surrounding rural communities.
+Statesboro Gravel installs and repairs gravel driveways throughout Bulloch County, serving Statesboro, Brooklet, Register, Portal, Nevils, and surrounding rural communities.
 We handle new driveway installations from scratch as well as pothole repair, regrading, gravel delivery and spreading, and full driveway restoration for existing driveways.

 Can a gravel driveway be plowed?